ohsu-comp-bio/cd-group-ansible/README.md

 This repository has configuration files for the CD Group project.
 This includes a developer portal, and Spark and HDFS clusters for DCC ETL.

-The ansible playbook resources.yml creates OpenStack instances.  site.yml configures software and services on those instances.
-The playbooks are separate because there isn't a good way to wait for the availability of new OpenStack instances, and so that site servers could be configured on non-OpenStack machines as well.
+The ansible playbook instances.yml creates OpenStack instances.  site.yml configures software and services on those instances.
+The configuration playbooks are separate from the instance creation playbook because there isn't a good way for ansible to wait the availability of new OpenStack instances, and so that site servers could be configured on non-OpenStack machines as well.

 Copy vars/main.yml.example to vars/main.yml and set the variables for your environment.
 To setup all machines and services, run

 ```
-   ansible-playbook resources.yml
+   ansible-playbook instances.yml
    ansible-playbook site.yml
 ```
 site.yml includes several playbooks, such as etl.yml, which can be run independently.
+For example,
 ```
    ansible-playbook etl.yml
 ```